The Blank Slate Internet

 concerned about the materialization of objects at a distance.
 Can any object of a certain class be encoded

-at one node, the compression tokens sent to another node, and the object be
+at one node, the compression tokens sent to another node, and the

-generated?
-If so, there we have some
+the backplate, we have some

-form of structural cover over the class of objects.
-If the structural cover has a logic that predicts or anticipates
+the cover has a logic that predicts or anticipates

-the function/behavior of any generated object, then we have some type of
+the function/behavior of any generated object, then we have some type

 semantic cover generator.
 If the

-is call “quasi axiomatic theory” [6],
+is call quasi axiomatic theory [6],

-then a minimization of the cover will be identified.
-In the simplest form, this architecture is easy to realize, and
+the simplest form, this architecture is easy to realize, and

-has been realized in many compressed transmissions.
+has been realized in any compressed transmission.
+What is being

-Even in this simplistic form, there are features related to
+Even in this simplistic form, there are

 the back plate model that can be realized.

-Object ownership in the Second Life virtual community software system
+Object ownership in the Second Life virtual community software

 already has many of these features.